vbrilon/Live-tracks-guide/docs/tracks-prep.md

 - Arrangement clarity: Global Tracks and arrangement markers make it easy to place cues at precise musical moments.
 - Avoids MIDI tempo import pitfalls: Ableton does not reliably import tempo from MIDI; keeping timing authoritative in audio (click/cues) is safer live.

+New to tempo maps?
+See Tempo Maps 101: `docs/tempo-map-from-click.md`.

 Use Logic when
 - The source is a stereo mix/MP3 with drift or rubato.
 - You need tight musical cues or complex meter/tempo changes.